mcbookshelf/bookshelf/docs/modules/move.md

 If you need to "shoot" an entity in a direction, you can still set velocity as a local vector and run `#bs.move:canonical_to_local` before using `#bs.move:apply_vel`.
 ```

 Teleport an entity by its velocity scores, using the local reference frame, while handling collisions.
+Lambda scores are only available during callback execution (`on_*`).

 :Inputs:
   **Execution `as <entities>`**: Entity to move.